 The Court did not indicate when it would issue its decision, but typically takes several months to issue its decision.
 In the mean time, legislators may introduce another effort to legislate comparative negligence in Maryland.

-If you have been injured by another party's negligence, contact the Brassel, Alexander & Rice for a free consultation.
+If you have been injured by another party’s negligence, contact the Brassel Alexander for a free consultation.